searls/testing-as-such/part-1-what-is-a-test/README.md

 In the same vein, a number of things could fall under this definition of test that may not typically come to mind.
-Using a REPL to ensure that a function behaves as we expect it to could be considered a test, even if the session is never persisted to disk.
-Likewise, a scratch file of assertions that one might keep to use to bolster their confidence as they work is still a test, even if it's never committed to version control.
+Using a REPL to ensure that a function behaves as we expect could be considered a test, even if the session is never persisted to disk.
+Likewise, a scratch file of assertions that one might keep at their side in order to bolster their confidence as they work still qualifies as a test, even if it's never committed to version control.

+Note also that nothing about this definition constrains one's motivation in writing tests; while most tests are written to ensure a bit of code is working, it's no less valid for a test to exist primarily to give the author feedback on the usability of an object's design.

 ## Our first test

 Given this very broad and amorphous definition, let's try our hand at writing a simple test.

-Let's start with a simple module to place under test:
+Let's start with a simple module:

 ```js
 // add.js